 This group of musicians meet once a week to rehearse for concerts.
 All students who play a brass or woodwind instrument are encouraged to come along.
 Students develop skills in this setting that they do not get by just attending a lesson each week.
 It is also much more fun to perform in a larger group.

 This group of violinists rehearse each week with their violin teacher.
 They also regularly perform at concerts.
 This year they have been once again invited to perform at the Royal Albert Hall, for the Barnardos Charity Event.
 They also compete in local festivals.

-Students studying guitar at Tollbar enjoy meeting up on a Monday at 3:15 to learn new songs and play as a group.
+Students studying guitar at Tollbar Academy enjoy meeting to learn new songs and play as a group.

 This group meet once a week and participate in concerts.
 Most players also perform with the Tollbar Band.
 The group is open to any student playing a brass instrument.

 This takes place during January each year.
-It is open to any student in year 7 – 11 that can play an instrument or sing a song.
-It doesn't matter if you have grade 8 or have taken no exams at all, anyone can represent their tutor group.
+It is open to any student in Years 7 to 11 that can play an instrument or sing a song.
+It doesn't matter if they are at grade 8 standard or have taken no exams at all - anyone can represent their tutor group!

 Performing Arts students have attended dance workshops with the Northern Contemporary Dance Company, in partnership with students at Cleethorpes Academy.
 We also invite professional musicians in to the Academy to perform to students throughout the year.